-- 1.1 u c (presence) asistencia (f) to be in attendance estar* presente his attendances have been intermittent no ha asistido con regularidad (before noun/delante del nombre) she has a poor attendance record falta con frecuenciaMás ejemplos en oraciones1.2 uncountable/no numerable (service) atención (feminine) the doctor in attendance was new el médico que estaba de guardia era nuevo to dance attendance on sb estar* pendiente de algn 1.3 countable/numerable (people present) what was the attendance? ¿cuántos asistentes hubo?, ¿cuántas personas asistieron? attendances of over 5,000 are not uncommon no es raro que asistan más de 5.000 personas to take attendance (American English/inglés norteamericano) pasar lista
+- 1.1 u and c (presence) asistencia (feminine) to be in attendance estar* presente his attendances have been intermittent no ha asistido con regularidad (before noun/delante del nombre) she has a poor attendance record falta con frecuenciaMás ejemplos en oraciones1.2 uncountable/no numerable (service) atención (feminine) the doctor in attendance was new el médico que estaba de guardia era nuevo to dance attendance on sb estar* pendiente de algn 1.3 countable/numerable (people present) what was the attendance? ¿cuántos asistentes hubo?, ¿cuántas personas asistieron? attendances of over 5,000 are not uncommon no es raro que asistan más de 5.000 personas to take attendance (American English/inglés norteamericano) pasar lista

 - In our house, there were a handful of books, mainly given as prizes for perfect attendance at Sunday School.

 - The racecourse is offering half price entrance to anyone who also books attendance at any other York raceday.

 - His increasing workload had made attendance at council meetings and ward duties impossible.

 Here is a selection of useful words and phrases you will need in real-life situations while you're visiting Spain and other Spanish-speaking countries...

 The National Police (Policía Nacional) was set up in Spain in 1976.
 Its members patrol provincial capitals and big cities, which are responsible for its finance, administration, and recruitment.
 Although armed, it has never been considered a repressive force, unlike the